lifaon74/observables/README.md

 ### Main differences between this spec and RXJS ###

 **Here, Observables haven't any state: exit the *'complete'* and *'error'* state of the RXJS's Observables**
 - Why ?
 Because for some "observables" (like timers, events or mqtt subscriptions), there is never a 'complete' or 'error' state.
-Just a stream a values which never end.
+Just a stream of values which never end.
-- For "observables" with a final state (like promises or iterables), we may use a notifications system instead, emitting both a value and its type (further explanations later).
+- For "observables" with a final state (like promises or iterables), we may use a "notifications" system instead, emitting both a value and its type (further explanations later).
 Moreover, it allows us to emit extra states if required (ex: 'aborted', 'pending', etc...)

 **RXJS's Observer and a RXJS's Subscription are joined in one entity: Observer.**
-- Only one reference (on the Observer) is required to subscribe/unsubscribe to the stream of data => less variables for the user, easier return for the functions (one observer vs the tuple [observable, subscription])
+- Only one reference (on the Observer) is required to subscribe/unsubscribe to the stream of data => fewer variables for the user, easier return for the functions (one observer vs the tuple [observable, subscription])
-- With an Observer we may subscribe/unsubscribe many times with the same object where the RXJS's Subscription is unique.
+- With an Observer we may subscribe/unsubscribe many times with the same object where the RXJS's Subscription is uniq.

 **RXJS promotes a lot its operators, where this spec try to limit their usage**
-- The amount of RXJS's operators is extremely huge: it confuse new users and may discourage them.
+- The amount of RXJS's operators is extremely huge: it confuses new users and may discourage them.
-- A pipe consumes a lot of CPU and memory usage: it requires to create underlying Observable and Observer (sophisticated classes and structures).
+- A pipe consumes a lot of CPU and memory usage: it requires creating underlying Observable and Observer (sophisticated classes and structures).
   Creating these objects consumes memory and forces data to pass though complex and longer code.
-  For production environment with thousand if not millions of Observables and pipes, this is not optimal.
+  For production environment with thousands if not millions of Observables and pipes, this is not optimal.
 - Solution ?
 Use native code inside the functions receiving the values:
   - instead of `filter`, use `if`.
   - instead of `map`, transform the incoming value to a different one.
   - etc...

 Most of the RXJS operators are just syntax sugar with important impact on the performance.
-*it's an computationally inefficient manner to use the pipes*, where [cpu budget is a thing](https://www.google.com/search?q=js%20cpu%20budget) (ex: [The cost of javascript](https://medium.com/@addyosmani/the-cost-of-javascript-in-2018-7d8950fbb5d4)).
+*it's a computationally inefficient manner to use the pipes*, where [cpu budget is a thing](https://www.google.com/search?q=js%20cpu%20budget) (ex: [The cost of javascript](https://medium.com/@addyosmani/the-cost-of-javascript-in-2018-7d8950fbb5d4)).

 You may easily replace them with far faster native code in 99% of the cases: